 Digital Object Identifier (DOI)

 Titlow, Josh S.; Rufer, Jenna M.; King, Kayla E.; and Cooper, Robin L., "Pharmacological Analysis of Dopamine Modulation in the Drosophila melanogaster Larval Heart" (2013).
 Biology Faculty Publications.
-Paper 58.
+58.